CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dsn.md

 receive bounces in both cases, use "SUCCESS,FAILURE".
 The default value is "FAILURE".

-With the "ret" field you specify if you want to receive the full original email in the bounce, or just the headers.
+With the "ret" field you control whether the full original email is included in the bounce, or just the headers.
 Possible values are "FULL" and "HDRS".
 Default is "HDRS".

-Please keep in mind that if you send email to a lot of recipients at the same time the DSN messages could fill up the mail box that you set in "envelope" quite quickly.
+Keep in mind that if you send email to many recipients you may also receive a lot of bounces.
+This could fill up your mailbox quite quickly.